-That is how much Americans gave to charity in 2019.
+That is how much Americans gave to charity in 2022—even post-pandemic.
 There is little doubt that Americans are extremely generous.
 While much of that $449 billion came as cash donations, many generous Americans do not realize that there are non-cash gifts benefit both the donor and the recipient.
 The reality is that while cash gifts are easiest to donate, they are also limited to disposable income.
 It is easy to assume that if we don’t have the cash to give, we cannot give.
 But they are a whole range of assets that when donated, carry favorable tax benefits and increased charitable impact.

 Here are four non-cash gifts that offer huge dividends.

 Stock portfolios or mutual funds are an easy and accessible way to increase your tax savings and giving.
 If you have held publicly traded securities for more than a year, you can donate your shares directly to a nonprofit.
 The twin benefits of giving such an asset is that you will qualify for a charitable income tax deduction for the value of your gift (the average value of the shares on the date of transfer) and you won’t have to pay capital gains taxes on any appreciation.
 This means that you receive a deduction for those untaxed dollars without having to pay taxes on those gains, adding an additional tax benefit to your giving.
 You can even use the cash you would have given to charity and purchase the same shares on the same date which results in your portfolio remaining as it was before you made the donation, only without the untaxed gain!